near/nearcore-support/README.md

-# nearcore-support
+# nearcore-support [deprecated]

-This repository is used to keep track of nearcore issues reported by validator community and infrastructure partners
+This project is archived.
+Please create the issue in [nearcore](https://github.com/near/nearcore/issues/new/choose) instead.